Fios-Quest/YouTube-Scripts/src/iriss/019-what-next.md

 I'll be filming here from now on and trying to do more stuff while filming to cut down on editing.

+Also, I'd like to do a bit more streaming (we're so close to having the Job Tracker done).

 ### next 3

-Also, I'd like to do a bit more streaming (we're so close to having the Job Tracker done).

-Finally, I need to decide what I'm actually doing with my Patreon which is admitedly a mess right now and generally decide what I'm going to do when this channel get's monetised which (touch wood) will happen in the next few months.

-### next 4

 I'd still really like to hear from you though.

 What am I missing that you'd like to see.

+### next 5

-My goal here is to be helpful and I can't do that blind.
+My goal here is to be helpful and I want to know how best to do that.

 Drop me a comment, or pop by the discord.

-### next 5

 Other than that, I'll see you next in SPACE.

+---

+Other than that, I'll see you next in the one place that hasn't been corrupted by capitalism, SPACE.